A Crazy Floating Teapot Succulent Planter Tutorial

 - Clear craft glue

-I normally use my glue gun and clear glue sticks, but for the life of me I couldn’t find any clear glue sticks in our craft cupboard, so I used polystyrene glue instead.
+I normally use my glue gun and clear glue sticks, but for the life of me, I couldn’t find any clear glue sticks in our craft cupboard, so I used polystyrene glue instead.
 Any craft glue that dries clear should work.

 How to make the floating teapot planter

 Did I mention this is a really easy DIY project?
 First things first, we need to bend that fork into shape.
 Using the planting bowl and teapot spout as a guide, bend the fork.
-The fork handle will go into the spout and the tines, or prongs, will be glued to the inside of the bowl.
-Depending on how hard the metal is you should be able to just use the edge of a table to get the right shape.
+The fork handle will go into the spout, and the tines, or prongs, will be glued to the inside of the bowl.
+Depending on how hard the metal is, you should be able just to use the edge of a table to get the right shape.